GavinCopley/sharedGame/_posts/2023-10-16-ReviewTicketIntegration.md

 # What We Learned:

 - Matthew: I learned to how to code a main menu for the game, which requires the use of buttons and modifying code.

+-Ian: I learned the purpose of classes, and that its similar to div classes in html.
+I'm thinking of using div classes in order to set up stuff into catergories, and be able to put links to possibly link to the actual game.